How to Get a Kick-Ass Acoustic Guitar Recording

 How to Easily Produce a Kick-Ass Guitar Recording

-I bet you’re a bit like me when it comes to producing guitars: You obsess over how they sound and want to make sure they’re the best they can be.
+I bet you’re a bit like me when it comes to producing guitars: You obsess over how they sound and want to ensure they’re the best they can be.
 You want a shimmering acoustic guitar and powerful rock guitars.

 When I was playing hard rock as a teenager, I obsessed over getting those thick, distorted guitars I heard from Tool, A Perfect Circle, 30 Seconds to Mars and Deftones.
 Or the incredibly distorted lead guitar tones from In Flames or Soilwork.
 Those octave chords were so distorted but still so clear in the mix.
 It baffled me, and I’m sure you understand the feeling if you’ve ever tried to recreate those tones in the studio.